 9 Simple Knee Exercises to Get You Feeling Better Quicker

-After receiving a PRP or Stem Cell Injection in the knee, mild physical therapy can extend the healing even further.
+After receiving a PRP or total nucleated cell Injection in the knee, mild physical therapy can extend the healing even further.
 Here are some great knee exercises that you can do at home or on the go.

 1. Hamstring Stretch